-Mobile can no longer be an afterthought, but should be the first step when creating new pages.
+Mobile can no longer be an afterthought but should be the first step when creating new pages.

 The power of listening

-It may sound obvious - however internal teams within your organisation might have a disconnect when it comes to communication and what they consider as priority.
+It may sound obvious - however, internal teams within your organisation might have a disconnect when it comes to communication and what they consider as a priority.
 Ensuring collaboration is part of your digital transformation project will encourage the likes of your property management and marketing teams to share the experience they’ve had with customers.

 Your internal service teams are likely to have a different perspective of customer pain points due to the fact they deal with customer complaints most often.
 When all teams understand the experience the others have had, a solution can be generated tailored to customer needs.
 Use internal and external feedback to 'bake' fixes into your digital transformation project so that your end result covers a broad range of perspectives.
 Find out how to get employees excited about channel shift!